 In the United States, tight security precautions have been taken for the visit for the General Secretary of the Soviet Communist Party, Mr.

-In the United States, tight security precautions have been taken for the visit for the General Secretary of the Soviet Communist Party, Mr. Leonid Brezhnev.
+Background: In the United States, tight security precautions have been taken for the visit for the General Secretary of the Soviet Communist Party, Mr. Leonid Brezhnev.

 Mr. Brezhnev is having talks with President Nixon about their two countries' world roles, about arms limitations and about trade but many of the security men's fears centred round the position of Soviet Jews.